 Chicken stock is the base for so many recipes.
 Being able to make your own is one of the best ways to not only save a few dollars when you go food shopping, but to give you control over the quality of ingredients you are feeding yourself and your family.
 Purchasing chicken stock from the supermarket is relative to throwing money out the window.

-What I do is purchase a whole free range bird from the market and treat myself to a nice roast chicken.
-I save the bones for stock.
+What we do is purchase a whole free range bird from the market and treat myself to a nice roast chicken.
+We save the bones for stock.
 Some markets will carry the bone.
 If you don't have time to roast an entire bird, just ask the butcher.
 You may even luck out and get it for free!

-The first time I cooked my own stock I stored it inside a mason jar in my refrigerator, and I freaked out the next day when I noticed it had the consistency of Jello.
-A quick search of Google showed me that it's completely normal for real stock to come out that way.
-I guess the gelatin and rich protein found in the bone marrow is what causes it.
+The first time we cooked our own stock, we stored it inside a mason jar in the refrigerator, and freaked out the next day when we noticed it had the consistency of Jello.
+A quick search of Google showed that it's completely normal for real stock to come out that way.
+The gelatin and rich protein found in the bone marrow is what causes it.
 Whatever you do, don't freak out.
 Reheating it will bring it back down to liquid.